-Like Lloyd, reliable right winger Heather O’Reilly found herself out of the starting lineup and in a substitute role before the Olympics began.
+Like Lloyd, Heather O’Reilly, the reliable right winger also found herself out of the starting lineup and in a substitute role before the Olympics began.
 But when it mattered most, O’Reilly embraced the role fully, coming on late in the semifinal match against Canada and delivering the go-ahead assist to Morgan.

 When she found out she wouldn’t be among the starting lineup in the Olympics, Lloyd nearly doubted her abilities.
 But instead, she turned it into motivation to prove that she deserved to be there.
-And when Shannon Boxx came out with an injury fifteen minutes into the opener, Lloyd was back on the pitch, albeit in a less familar, defensive role in the back of the midfield.
+And when Shannon Boxx came out with an injury fifteen minutes into the opener, Lloyd was back on the pitch, albeit in a less familar role.
+Instead of playing the attacking midfielder, she had to take on Boxx’s more defensive role in the back of the midfield.

 Can you really pick out a single player who was the star of the tournament?
 Some might say Lloyd or Rapinoe.
 Others Morgan or Wambach.
 But there really is no one star.
 Each contributed individually in key moments, but those individual performances never defined the tournament as a whole.
 In the end, who started and who subbed wasn’t as important as how each player embraced her role and supported each other – no matter what it was.
 And in the end, the reward was golden.